floooh/sokol/README.md

 - [**sokol\_debugtext.h**](https://github.com/floooh/sokol/blob/master/util/sokol_debugtext.h): a simple text renderer using vintage home computer fonts
 - [**sokol\_memtrack.h**](https://github.com/floooh/sokol/blob/master/util/sokol_memtrack.h): easily track memory allocations in sokol headers

+## Notes

 WebAssembly is a 'first-class citizen', one important motivation for the Sokol headers is to provide a collection of cross-platform APIs with a minimal footprint on the web platform while still being useful.

-All headers are standalone and can be used independently from each other.
+The core headers are standalone and can be used independently from each other.

 Sample code is in a separate repo: https://github.com/floooh/sokol-samples